-What is the Komani Code and What Games Are Using It?
+Konami Code - What Games Are Using It?
+Full List!

 Welcome to the legendary Konami Code!
 You have probably seen this mysterious symbol streak ↑↑↓↓←→←→BA on T-shirts or mugs of your geeky friends, wondering what it meant.
 Or maybe it appeared in a TV series, but you missed the reference since you have never played anything designed by Konami.
 Well, it’s time to figure out what this mysterious symbol pattern means and how it can be used.